 Amy Gorin.
 (Professor; Director of the Institute for Collaboration on Health, Intervention, and Policy (InCHIP)).
 Research examines motivational and environmental factors related to weight control, dietary choices, and physical activity.
 Current work focuses on understanding and treating obesity within the home environment and developing more effective long-term weight control interventions.

 Stephanie Milan.
-(Associate Professor; Division Head).
+(Associate Professor; Program Head).
 Developmental psychopathology and poverty; cultural and relational context of adolescent health; impact of violence on parenting and child development; intergenerational links between maternal and child mental health.

 Crystal Park.
 (Professor).
 Stress, coping, adaptation, and health; Psychology of religion and spirituality; Stress-related growth and meaning-making in bereavement, trauma, and cancer survivorship.
 Expressive writing and health behavior change interventions.